 Asteroids are the cherry on top of a very complex but delicious astrological cake.
 They enrich all astrological readings and provide additional details we may not observe otherwise.

 Like planets, asteroids have themes and relate to specific characteristics.
-There are literally thousands of asteroids, but today we will cover only the most used and popular ones— Vesta, Pallas, Lilith, Ceres and Juno.
-Let’s dig in!
+There are literally thousands of asteroids, but today we will cover only the most used and popular ones— Vesta, Pallas, Lilith, Ceres, and Juno.

 Ceres is our next asteroid, and what a story she has.

-Finally, an honorable mention to Chiron who is a Centaur and not an asteroid, but a very important piece in our charts.
+Finally, an honorable mention to Chiron, who is a Centaur and not an asteroid, but a very important piece in our charts.
 The wounded healer connects to those deep unresolved issues we have.
-Find more about him in my article, Everything You Need to Know About Chiron in Aries.